Mykola-48/Sale-Alert/README.md

 ## Project Overview

-This is a C# Windows Forms application that tracks product prices by integrating with an external API (appears to be AliExpress or similar e-commerce platform).
+This is a C# Windows Forms application that tracks product prices by integrating with an external API (eBay).
 The application stores product information and price history in a SQL Server database, allowing users to monitor price changes over time.

 ## Features